 The most popular and expensive areas of the German capital are the most international districts of Prenzlauer Berg, Mitte and Kreuzberg, which are experiencing a very high scarcity in the supply of properties for sale.
 Friedrichshain district has prices that are generally 10-15% lower depending on the location.
 Neighborhoods such as Charlottenburg, Wilmersdorf and Schöneberg, which are more residential, have real estate prices around 10% lower than "international" neighborhoods.
 In the districts of Wedding, Moabit, and Steglitz, real estate prices start around 4200 € / m2 for vacant houses.
 It should be noted that the district of Neukölln is currently the most dynamic of the whole city and has a very promising potential for investment with prices of approximately 25% cheaper than Prenzlauer Berg for example.

 These figures are of course general and vary significantly depending on the micro-location of the property in the neighborhood.
 In this sense, a property located in the best locations of Prenzaleur Berg can far exceed an average location in Mitte.
 Similarly, a property in the highly sought after Schillerkiez in Neukölln will be more expensive and sold faster than a property around Charlottenburg Castle.

 This trend of catching up of real estate prices in Berlin with other European capitals and the prospects of real estate gain are among the main drivers to invest in real estate in the city.

-The table below clearly illustrates this dynamic of the local real estate market with double-digit price increases.
+The table below clearly illustrates this dynamic of the local real estate market with double-digit price increase.

 |Districts and areas||Berlin property prices development in 2018|